-James Hazel is a composer, artist and social-sound researcher working on the unceded Gadigal Lands of the Eora Nation.
-As someone who was born in Western Sydney, and lived in social-housing for 14 years, James’s socio-sonic practice draws upon lived and authentic working-class experiences, utterences, vocalities, and imaginaries to explore what it means to listen, love, live, labour and ‘make do’ in a neoliberal world that is increasingly characterised by economic instability, automation, and social inequality - via a politics of labour, trauma and care.
+Drawing upon lived and authentic working-class experiences, utterences, vocalities, and imaginaries to explore what it means to listen, love, live, labour and ‘make do’ in a world that is increasingly characterised by economic instability, automation, and social inequality - via a politics of labour and precarity.

-Revelling in (in)sincerity, humour, polemic, (in)consistency, failure, mediocrity, and contradiction, James’ work expresses itself through a ‘houso-poetics’ - exploring pre(care)ious modes of collaboration - via a range of lo-fi ‘scored’ and bricolage’d interventions and agitations, via documentary, community organising, ethnography, workshopping, essaying, pedagogy, critical fabulation, fieldwork, conversation, writing, song, performance - among works for radio, and instrumental/electronic music.
+James’ work and research overflows through pre(care)ious and transversal modes of collaboration and fabulated inte(ar)vention - via a range of lo-fi ‘scored’ and bricolage’d interventions and agitations, via documentary, community organising, ethnography, workshopping, essaying, pedagogy, critical fabulation, fieldwork, conversation, writing, song, performance - among works for radio, and instrumental/electronic music.

 James’s compositions have been performed at various international festivals and venues, including HighSCORE in Pavia, Italy, Gaudeamus/Screendive in the Netherlands, Arts Incubator in Seoul, Impulse New Music Festival, and Charlotte New Music in North Carolina.
 James’ music has been played by leading ensembles such as Ensemble Offspring in Sydney, Gondwana Choirs; Ensemble Mise-en in New York, and individuals such as Grammy-nominated violist Diana Wade, and saxophonist Sam Gill.
 Hazel has also composed music for renowned dance practitioners such as Dancemakers Collective, International Video Dance Festival of Burgundy, Sydney Dance Company, Kristina Chan, Omer Backley-Astrachan, James O’ Hara, and Rhiannon Newton.

-More generally, Hazel's work has been exhibited, presented, and/or performed: at various art spaces and institutions, nationally and internationally including The Ethics Centre; CASHMERE Radio; Kings Artist-Run; PACT Centre; Speak Percussion; Liquid Architcture; Museum of Contemporary Art; Brand X; Metro Arts; Firstdraft; Performance Space/Carriageworks; March Dance; Collingwood Yards Arts; ABC Radio National; Pinnacles Gallery; CEMENTA; Crawl Space Radio/Bus Projects; Maitland Regional Art Gallery; VIVID; Global Week in Seoul; Bundanon Trust; Metroarts; Sydney Conservatorium of Music; The Ethics Centre; The Lockup Gallery; Sydney Fringe Festival; National Young Writers Festival; Crawl Space; DLUX Media Arts; Gaudeamus/Screendive; Sydenham International; World Acoustic Ecology Forum; The University of Helsinki; Gosford Regional Gallery; Australian Music Centre; Limelight Magazine; Backstage Music; and Critical Path.
+More generally, Hazel's work has been exhibited, presented, and/or performed: at various art spaces and institutions, nationally and internationally including The Ethics Centre; CASHMERE Radio; Kings Artist-Run; PACT Centre; Speak Percussion; Mutant Radio (Georgia); Liquid Architcture; Museum of Contemporary Art; Brand X; Metro Arts; Firstdraft; Performance Space/Carriageworks; March Dance; Collingwood Yards Arts; ABC Radio National; Pinnacles Gallery; CEMENTA; Crawl Space Radio/Bus Projects; Maitland Regional Art Gallery; VIVID; Global Week in Seoul; Bundanon Trust; Metroarts; Sydney Conservatorium of Music; The Ethics Centre; The Lockup Gallery; Sydney Fringe Festival; National Young Writers Festival; Crawl Space; DLUX Media Arts; Gaudeamus/Screendive Festival; Sydenham International; World Acoustic Ecology Forum; The University of Helsinki; Gosford Regional Gallery; Australian Music Centre; Limelight Magazine; Backstage Music; Seventh Gallery; The West Australian Ballet; and Critical Path.

 James’ writing and research has been published with: Acoustic Ecology Review; ABC Radio National; Limelight Magazine; Firstdraft Gallery; Carriageworks Journal; ADSR ZINE: Australian Humanities Review; Resonate Journal; DISCLAIMER/LIQUID ARCHITECTURE; Resonate Journal; and Act: Zeitschrift für Musik & Performance (peer-reviewed).